HI, I'M

 I discovered data visualizations and storytelling from outlets like Fivethirtyeight and the New York Times, and I loved the hybrid nature of the work.

 Eventually, as my interest grew, I made a triple career switch to the private sector, a different industry, and a new role in tech.
-But I found that my skills in strategic communication continue to serve me well, even as I pick up new ones in data science, design, and web development.
+But I found that my skills in strategic communications continue to serve me well, even as I pick up new ones in analytics, digital product development, and change management.

-Outside, you'll find me rock climbing, sipping craft beers, and hunting for new absurd comedies.
+Outside, you'll find me rock climbing, sipping craft beers, and on the lookout for local birds.

-As a self-guided, community-taught data professional, I believe in sharing back what I've learned.
-Here's a collection of selected talks, articles, and musings.
+As a self-guided, community-taught data professional, I also believe in sharing back what I've learned.
+Here's a archive of selected talks, articles, and musings.

 Tech and Design Tips and How-tos

-Career Development + Core Skills for Healthy Work Life
+Career + Core Skills for Healthy Work Life

 Data Viz Practice